-RAID 0 - Data Striping
+RAID 0-Data Striping

 This configuration provides striping of the array to improve read and write performance, but offers no redundancy of data and therefore no protection against data loss when a drive fails.
-However, RAID 0 is useful for rapid storage of large amounts of non-critical data (for printing or image editing, for example) or when cost is the most important consideration.
+However, RAID 0 is useful for rapid storage of large amounts of noncritical data (for printing or image editing, for example) or when cost is the most important consideration.
+NOTE: The ADG feature is available only with the optional Smart Array 5300 Controller installed.

 When creating RAID 0 arrays, carefully consider how many drives to include in the array.
 While there is no theoretical limit to the number of drives that can be included in a RAID 0 array, there is a practical limit.
 Statistically, the chance of a drive failure increases with each additional drive that is included in an array.
 Based upon laboratory testing, Compaq recommends including no more than 7 drives in a RAID 0 array.

-See Figure 3-4for an illustration of the data striping technique.
+See Figure 3-4 for an illustration of the data striping technique.

-- Highest performance method for reads and writes - Lowest cost per unit of data stored - All drive capacity is used to store data none is used for fault tolerance
+- Highest performance method for reads and writes - Lowest cost per unit of data stored - All drive capacity is used to store data-none is used for fault tolerance